healthchecks

 Configuration

 Healthchecks reads configuration from environment variables.
+See the

-Full list of configuration parameters.
+full list of configuration parameters

 Accessing Administration Panel